LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 Lumberjack Stream
 """""""""""""""""

-The :ref:`LumberjackStream`, is intended to be used with parallel MPI applications.
+The :ref:`LumberjackStream` is intended to be used with parallel MPI applications.
 In contrast to the :ref:`SynchronizedStream`, which logs messages from all ranks, the :ref:`LumberjackStream` uses `Lumberjack`_ internally to filter out duplicate messages that are emitted from multiple